stephengold/Acorus/README.md

 ### HelloSignals

 Just as hotkeys can be bound to actions, they can also be bound to signals.

 Signals keep track of which hotkeys are active.
 They are used to monitor modal keys (like Shift, Ctrl, and Alt) and also to control motion.

-This example binds 12 hotkeys to 4 custom signals in the default input mode.
+`HelloSignals` binds 12 hotkeys to 4 custom actions.
 The signals cause squares to appear on (or disappear from) the display.

-NOTE:  When multiple hotkeys are bound to the same signal (as here), the signal remains active as long as any of the hotkeys is active.
+NOTE:  When multiple hotkeys are bound to the same signal (as here), the signal remains active as long as any of the hotkeys are active.

 ### HelloCombo